boostorg/build/doc/src/vcs.rst

       - Subversion: -<URL>--s<REV>

    The ``generate-version-string`` rule can be used to generate a version string for a program dynamically.
-The example below shows how to use this to create a ``version_string.cpp`` file containing the version string.
-The ``print`` module provides a mechanism to ensure that the generated file is only modified when the version string actually changes.

-   Also, see the `example <../../example/vcs-generate-version-string>`_ for an complete example.

-   .. include:: ../../example/vcs-generate-version-string/jamroot.jam
-      :code:

-   .. include:: ../../example/vcs-generate-version-string/main.cpp
-      :code:

 ``fetch ( vcs : root-url : directory )``